krishnaglodha/explainto5yearold/docs/index.md

 The whole idea of this project is to allow users to understand the core logic behind various concepts.
 So when you are starting to learn something new , this will be a good place to checkout the core concept before starting to code in specifc programming language just because it is trending 📈

+## I want to help

+I'm always looking for like minded people to jump in and help in the project.
+If you think you can contribute to videos, blogs, topic, etc. Please write me at me@krishnaglodha.com